 Follow four easy steps to apply for financial aid.
-The priority filing period to submit your FAFSA is Jan.
-1-March 2.
+The priority filing period to submit your FAFSA is October 1 - March 2.

 Professional Judgment is the discretion granted to financial aid administrators by law to make adjustments to a student's financial aid application due to special circumstances.